hsinmutsai/personal-web/courses/25springnasa.md

 - Jan 26.
 Page created.
 HW0 information announced.
 - Jan 28.
 [HW0](#hw0-information) PDF updated.
+- Feb 16. **Please remember to bring a pair of scissors to the first class on Monday, February 17, 9:00 AM.
+You will need it in Lab 0.**

 ## Course Information
 - Class time: Mondays 9:10-12:10